-There are few things more devastating to hear in a marriage.
+There are few things more devastating than a divorce to hear in a marriage.
 Knowing that your partner wants you to split up is painful, shocking, and can make you feel like nothing will ever be the same again.

 And quite honestly, it’s true.
 Things won’t be the same, but that doesn’t mean they have to be terrible.
-Divorce is difficult, and painful, but the end of the road can be filled with new opportunities and a new life that you truly enjoy.
+Divorce is complex and painful, but the end of the road can be filled with new opportunities and a new life that you genuinely enjoy.

 It’s okay to take some time out to recover from the pain of divorce.
 You will feel better – but don’t expect to feel fine by next week.
 Give yourself time and be patient with yourself.